Presenter Guidance:

 Abstract Submission:

-Abstract Submission is now OPEN.
+Abstract Submission is CLOSED.
 The deadline for submission is 23:59 GMT (UTC) February 18th 2025.

 All abstracts must be no longer than 2500 characters, including punctuation and spacing.